mikeonslow/elm-workshop/part5/README.md

 # Introduction to Elm (Part 5)

->Before getting started with this part, be sure to `cd` into the directory `part5` in your project and open the `Main.elm` file
+>Before getting started with this part, be sure to `cd` into the directory `part5` in your project run `npm install` and then open the `Main.elm` file.

 In this part, we'll use the `Http` library to send a request to the API and create the code necessary to receive that message by modifying the `update` function to use a `case` expression to route our updates based on the `Msg` that was